renovatebot/renovate/docs/usage/configuration-options.md

 For `authType` to work, you must also set your own `token`.

 Do not set `authType=Bearer`: it's the default setting for Renovate anyway.
-Do not set a username or password when you're using `authType`, as `authType` doesn't use usernames or passwords.
+Do not set a username or password when you are using `authType`, as `authType` does not use usernames or passwords.

 An example for npm basic auth with token: